Leonard2310/S.E.N./README.md

 Following the occurrence of an emergency, a relationship between a User and an Incident is established through a Request, which contains all the necessary details of the urgency.
 At this point, through Involvement, the respective department is informed about the emergency and prepares to resolve it.

 ## Contributions
+We welcome contributions and improvements to the KinDeNet project.
+If you would like to contribute, please submit a pull request.
+Make sure to discuss and plan proposed changes with the development team before starting the work.

+## Authors
 - [Leonardo Catello](https://github.com/Leonard2310)
 - [Daiana Cipollaro](https://github.com/Dad-cip)
 - [Francesco Di Serio](https://github.com/fdiserio)